 The DHCT will be under the supervision of the Leadership Institute

-The DHCT Coordinator will be selected by the NAKHE president on a bi-annual basis in coordination with the Leadership Institute (LI) Chair.
-The DHCT Coordinator will be named no later than the annual NAKHE Conference.
+The DHCT Coordinator will be selected by the President on a bi-annual basis in coordination with the Leadership Institute (LI) Chairperson.
+The DHCT Coordinator will be named no later than the NAKHE Annual Conference.

-Nominees for the DHCT Coordinator will be forwarded to the NAKHE President by the LI Chair by December 1, prior to the annual conference every 2 years.
-It is anticipated, but not required, that the DHCT Coordinator will have participated in the program.
+Nominees for the DHCT Coordinator will be forwarded to the President by the LI Chair by December 1, prior to the annual conference every two years.
+It is preferred, but not required, that the DHCT Coordinator will have participated in the program.

-The DHCT Coordinator will serve on the LI Committee, and report to the LI Chair.
+The DHCT Coordinator will serve on the LI Committee and report to the LI Chairperson.

-The DCHT Coordinator will oversee all DHCT activities spanning 2 years that include:
+The DCHT Coordinator will oversee all DHCT activities spanning two years that include: